Amino21786/CTPnP/README.md

-# Thesis Formulation Report (TFR)
+# SAMBa Undergraduate Summer Placement - starter code repository
 # Plug-and-play regularisation techniques (PnP) for inverse problems
-This folder consists of Python code used for the TFR report and project involving PnP techniques for inverse problems.
-Primarily the application of computed tomopgraphy (CT) scanning was used for applications involving image reconstruction of MNIST digits, Shepp-Logan Phantom and natural images.
+This folder consists of Python code used for the summer placement project involving PnP techniques for inverse problems.
+Primarily the application of computed tomopgraphy (CT) scanning was used for applications involving image reconstruction of Shepp-Logan Phantom and natural images.

 PnP algorithms:
 - Proximal gradient descent (PGD)